 3. The blue screen of death

-Fixing what users call “the blue screen of death” error (BSOD, also known as a stop error or exception error) will vary.
+Fixing what users call the “blue screen of death (BSOD),” also known as a stop error or exception error, will vary.
 In Windows 10, when you see a blue screen, you will also see a QR code along with the error message.

-Use a smartphone to scan the QR code.
-This will take you to a site with an explanation of the error message in more detail.
+Use your smartphone to scan the QR code.
+That will take you to a site with an explanation of the error message in more detail.
 It will also give you some recommendations on how to fix it.

 4. Randomly shuts off and restarts

-If your Mac shuts off randomly, then restarts, there may be several reasons for this.
-Your computer might have various issues like faulty hardware, malware, and a corrupted drive, to name a few.
+If your Mac shuts off randomly then restarts, there may be several reasons for this.
+Your computer might have various issues like faulty hardware, malware, or a corrupted drive, to name a few.

 Pinpointing what exactly keeps your PC in this loop can be a challenge.
-This usually occurs after the Windows update.
-Some of the things you can do to solve this issue include updating the drivers, scanning for malware or viruses, checking for issues with the hardware, and deleting bad files on the registry.
+It usually occurs after the Windows update.
+Some of the things you can do to solve this issue include updating drivers, scanning for malware or viruses, checking for hardware issues, and deleting bad files from the registry.

 This issue usually happens when your computer case doesn’t have a cooling system that’s powerful enough.
-This causes the components of your device to generate too much heat while operating.
+That causes the components of your device to generate too much heat while operating.